Rashaad-Ebrahim/Kickstarter_landing_page/README.md

 ## About this project:

-1. This landing page was created using a Figma design using BEM methodology - [Figma design](https://www.figma.com/file/Ujp7bCFuvuJlkn8TSbQPSZ/%E2%84%9611-(kickstarter)?node-id=0%3A1)
+1. This landing page was created  using BEM methodology.
+The page was developed using a Figma design - [Figma design](https://www.figma.com/file/Ujp7bCFuvuJlkn8TSbQPSZ/%E2%84%9611-(kickstarter)?node-id=0%3A1)

 2. The project was developed as dersktop-first with breakpoints for the page are as follows:
 - The design 1440px